8 tips for organising your ITO and BPO services exports to Europe

 - Verify to what extent your buyer requires you to implement a security management system like ISO 27002.

 - Find and work with a lawyer from the country where your client resides to formulate the contract / NDA / NCA.

-6. Contract terms or Service Level Agreement
+5. Contract terms or Service Level Agreement

 Multi-level SLA: this agreement focuses on the organisation of the customer.
 It discusses all services you offer and their relationship with other (subordinate) services.

-An SLA can be an important component of any vendor contract.
+SLAs can be an important component of any vendor contract.
 It sets clear and measurable guidelines for the partnership.
 It makes sure you are on the same page from the start.
 It also provides recourse in case the obligations written in the contract are not met.
 It can protect your business and will give you peace of mind.
 The reason companies choose to write up an SLA is because you can revise an SLA without having to revise the contract.
 The contract can just refer to the agreed SLA.

 - Get a good lawyer in the country where most of your clients are located.
 Drafting a contract is a specialisation.
-A good lawyer can also help you negotiate with your clients.
+A good lawyer can also help you to negotiate with your clients.

 - Have a well-written draft contract and SLA at your disposal.
 Show this to your potential customers when negotiations reach this point and your client requests it.
 Many sample SLA contracts can be found online, for example at SampleForms, Template.net or Techdonut.